tinymce/tinymce-docs/plugins/premium/mentions.md

     span.appendChild(editor.getDoc().createTextNode('@' + userInfo.name));
     return span;
   },
-  // mentions_select: 'profile', // Use the 'profile' item or customize your own item.
   mentions_select: function (mention, success) {
     // `mention` is the element we previously created with `mentions_menu_complete`
     // in this case we have chosen to store the id as an attribute